nxp-mcuxpresso/mcuxsdk-doc/boards/Wireless/kw45b41zloc/releaseNotes/topics/what_is_new.md

 # What is new

-The following changes have been implemented compared to the previous SDK release version \(25.09.00-pvw1\).
+The following changes have been implemented compared to the previous SDK release version \(25.09.00-pvw2\).

 -   **Bluetooth LE Host Stack and Applications**

+    ### Added
+    -   CCC sample applications updated to **CCC Digital Key v4.0.0** Specification.

     ### Improved
     -   Various sample applications have been updated.

     ### Fixed
-    -   Bluetooth Advertising Sets: Now supports **4 advertising** sets in the Bluetooth host libraries.
+    -   Ble_shell updated to set the Random Static Address properly.
+    -   Always set the Advertising Legacy Set handle if the legacy API was used.
+    -   PAWR parameters in PeriodicSyncTransferReceived are now parsed correctly.
+    -   Ensure an RPA/NRPA is properly set from the application to enable a central using Controller Privacy to connect to unbonded peripherals.
     -   Various sample applications bug fixes applied.

     ### Changed
-    -   Bluetooth Address Type: The default address type has been changed from **Public** to **Random Static**.
+    -   Merged Gap_SetExtAdvertisingParameters and Gap_SetExtAdvertisingParametersV2 into **Gap_SetExtAdvertisingParameters**.

     -   Details can be found in **CHANGELOG.md**.